acampove/rx_run3/src/rx_data_lfns/v3/README.md

 # Description

+Due to problems with ganga, `jobid.csv` was saved, which contains the dirac ID for the jobs.

 This is the third version of the filtered data and MC produced on January 17th 2025.
 It contains: